no-eyed/I-Code-You-Code-Fullstack/README.md

-# Collaborative Code Editor with Chat
+# I Code You Code

 This project is a real-time collaborative code editor with a chat feature.
 It allows multiple users to join a room, edit code together, and communicate through a chat interface.